f3oall/awesome-notifications/docs/docs/popups/modal-window.md

 A new [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) instance

 ### Behaviour
-Modal window can be closed by clicking on darkened wrapper area
+Modal window can be closed by clicking on darkened wrapper area.
+Also you can use `Esc` key to close it.

+Any combination of keys with `Tab` won't work to keep focus trapped.

 ## Examples